Investment regulation - Japan

 Ownership by foreign shareholders is limited as stipulated in the laws governing each industry (either 20% or 33%).
 Foreign investors are able to acquire shares of issuing companies with Foreign Ownership Limit (FOL shares) even after the aggregate limit is reached.
 Specific entitlement calculation methodology applies for FOL shares.
 In the event that a FOL limit is reached (as of Record Date), a comparison of registered holding positions between two Record Dates will be done; and entitlements will be guaranteed for the lower position only.
 Should there be any increase in position, allocation of entitlement will be conducted by registrar via prorating methodology and lottery system.

-Exceptions are Nippon Television Holdings, Inc (JP3732200005), Fuji Media Holdings, Inc (JP3819400007) and Japan Airlines Corporation (JP3705200008) for those companies, there may be cases where the number of voting rights for foreign investors would be reduced from previous record date, especially when total number of voting rights of Japanese residents are equal to, or become less than previous record date.
+Exceptions are Nippon Television Holdings, Inc (JP3732200005) and Fuji Media Holdings, Inc (JP3819400007) whose FOL is set at 20% and their FOL has been reached.
+For these companies, there may be cases where the number of voting rights for foreign investors would be reduced from previous record date, especially when total number of voting rights of Japanese residents are equal to, or become less than previous record date.
 For such cases, entitlement allocation of voting rights and dividend are made by proration (based on holding balance) to all existing foreign shareholders and therefore, entitlements at previous record date would not be secured.
 An example formula for FOL stocks with the limit 20% is as below.

 Total voting rights of Japanese residents x 25%1 = maximum voting rights of foreign investors.